 Led by BVI, in partnership with the GW4 Alliance, this annual event brings together vision researchers from a wide range of disciplines, encompassing Vision Science and Engineering.

 This year's event will take place at the University of Exeter on 8 July 2019.
 It provides an opportunity for postgraduate students, postdoctoral research associates and others at an equivalent early career stage to present their work and obtain valuable feedback in an informal conference environment.

 Seminar Series (current programme confirmed until June 2019)

 BVI Seminars are free hour-long talks focusing on a particular area of vision research usually with an interdisciplinary flavour.
 They are delivered by national and international speakers from across the world with a broad appeal across the field of vision.

 Seminars are held on alternate Fridays during term time from 4pm-5pm.
 The location alternates between the Life Sciences Building, Psychology and Merchant Venturers Building, followed by informal drinks and nibbles reception.
 Please review listings to find out location of each seminar.

 Bristol Vision Institute celebrates the work and life of Professor Richard Gregory through an annual public lecture called the Richard Gregory Memorial Lecture.

 Over the years we have had the pleasure of hosting speakers from Newcastle University, NASA Ames Research Centre, University of California, Aardman Animations, Silverback Films and the BBC Research and Development department.

 The Impossible Garden

-To keep up to date about seminars, lectures and events, join our mailing list!
+To receive updates about seminars, lectures and events, join our mailing list.
 Email us on email@example.com